 Next, you need to divide the total hours worked by all employees (1150) by the number of hours in a full-time work week (40).
-This gives you a figure of 29, which means that your business has a total of 29 FTEs.
+This gives you a figure of 29, meaning that your business has 29 FTEs.

-This figure can be used in a number of different ways.
-For example, you could use it to calculate the amount of staff you need to cover a certain number of hours, or to compare the cost of part-time and full-time employees.
+This figure can be used in several different ways.
+For example, you could use it to calculate the staff you need to cover a certain number of hours or to compare the cost of part-time and full-time employees.

-Now that we know what FTE is and how to calculate it, let’s take a look at some use-cases in the business context.
+Now that we know what FTE is and how to calculate it, let’s look at some use cases in the business context.

 Business Use Cases for FTE

-There are many ways that FTEs can be used in a business context, such as for:
+There are many ways that FTEs can be used in a business context, such as:

-- Product development: manpower requirements for a new product can be estimated by calculating the FTEs required for the different tasks to be carried out, from designing and engineering to production and marketing.
+- Product development: Workforce requirements for a new product can be estimated by calculating the FTEs required for the different tasks to be carried out, from designing and engineering to production and marketing.

-- Staffing: FTEs can be used as a measure of employee workload and as a basis for allocating resources.
+- Staffing: FTEs can be used to measure employee workload and as a basis for allocating resources.

-- Project management: FTEs can be used to track the progress of a project and to calculate its cost.
+- Project management: FTEs can be used to track a project’s progress and calculate its cost.

-- Cost control: FTEs can help identify areas where costs can be reduced without affecting the quality of the product or service.
+- Cost control: FTEs can help identify areas where costs can be reduced without affecting product or service quality.

 - Benchmarking: FTEs can be used to compare the efficiency of one company with another or to measure how well a department is performing.